Year of production2020

 WILD THINGS is a feature length documentary that follows a new generation of environmental activists that are mobilising against forces more powerful than themselves and saying, enough.
-They are grandmothers, farmers, doctors, teachers, traditional land owners – and remarkably a growing number of school kids.
-Inspired by the actions of Swedish school student Greta Thunberg, a growing army of eco warriors are mobilising to save wilderness, Indigenous sacred sites, threatened species and ultimately planet earth from the ravages of climate change.
-Armed only with mobile phones and an unwaivering commitment to change our world, they will do whatever it takes – from chaining themselves to coal trains, braving sub-zero temperatures to protect rainforest from logging or hanging a “Make Coal History” banner from the Sydney Harbour Bridge.
-Their tactics are designed to generate mass action with one finger tap.
+Armed only with mobile phones, this growing army of eco warriors will do whatever it takes to save their futures from the ravages of climate change.
+From chaining themselves to coal trains, sitting high in the canopy of threatened rainforest for days on end or locking onto bulldozers, their non-violent tactics are designed to generate mass action with one finger tap.
 Messages go viral within seconds.
-It’s a far cry from the heady days of the Franklin River Blockade and the anti-uranium mining movement when street marches were the only way to be heard.
+It’s a far cry from the heady days of the Franklin River Blockade when street marches were the only way to be heard.

-Against a backdrop of unprecedented drought, fire and floods battering the nation; we witness how today’s environmentalists are making a difference and explore connections with the past through the untold stories of previous campaigns.
-Surprisingly the methods of old still have currency when the groundswell of school students say, ‘change is coming’ and call a national strike demanding action against global warming.
+Against a backdrop of unprecedented drought, fire and floods; we witness how today’s environmentalists are making a difference and explore connections with the past through the untold stories of previous campaigns.
+Surprisingly the methods of old still have currency when a groundswell of school students inspired by the actions of 16-year old Greta Thunberg say, ‘change is coming’ and call a national strike demanding action against global warming.

 Executive ProducerShaun Miller

 Official SelectionRevelation Perth International Film Festival, Australia 2020

 NominatedBest Sound in a Documentary, AACTA Awards, Australia 2020